brandonhyc/note_collection/基础笔记/HTML_CSS_JS/Javascript.md

 ### 必考 What is Cookie, and fields
 In stateless HTTP protocol, web pages using Cookie to maintain session information among pages to track user behaviors.
 5 fields, expire, domain, path, secure, key/value pairs

+### JSON
+JSON is a format for storing and exchanging data, easy to read and write for human and generate and parse by machine.

 # JS PROTOTYPE
 # IIFE
 定义一个IIFE如下.